Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 3

 Do this for every cutoff square.
-When doing this, in each square in the sea we use at most two vertices for each cutoff square.
-Moreover, obviously only squares in $N_D$ are touched by this construction.
-Since non-full squares in distinct components are at distance at least $2D$ the squares touched by different non-full components are distinct.
+For each cutoff square this construction uses at most two vertices from any square in $A$.
+Moreover, it obviously only touches squares in $N_D$.
+Since nonfull squares in distinct components are at distance at least $2D$ the squares touched by different nonfull components are distinct.
 Thus in total we have used at most $4\cdot10^7$ vertices in any square in the sea, and since $M=10^9$ there are many (we shall only need 8) unused vertices left in each full square in the sea.

-{\it Stage 5: Using the subsquares in the sea to join everything together.}
+\subsection{Stage 5: Using the subsquares in the sea to join everything together}

 This is exactly the same as before.